Daniel Mengden: Oakland Athletics

-Prior to the 2015 trade deadline, the Astros traded Mengden and Jacob Nottingham to the Oakland Athletics for Scott Kazmir.
+On July 23, 2015, the Astros traded Mengden and Jacob Nottingham to the Oakland Athletics in exchange for Scott Kazmir.

-In 2016, he began the season with the Double-A Midland RockHounds, but was promoted to the Triple-A Nashville Sounds on May 1.
+In 2016, Mengden began the season with the Double-A Midland RockHounds, but was promoted to the Triple-A Nashville Sounds on May 1.
 With Nashville, he had a 3–1 record with a 1.39 ERA in seven starts.
 On June 11, 2016, he made his MLB debut, against the Cincinnati Reds.
-He won his first MLB game in the Battle of the Bay against the San Francisco Giants on June 27, 2016.
+He won his first MLB game in the Battle of the Bay against the San Francisco Giants on June 27.

-He'd remain in the rotation for the remainder of the 2016 season, finishing with 14 starts for the A's.
-Mengden recorded 2 wins and 9 losses with 71 K's in 72 innings.
-In 2017, Mengden spent the majority of the season in the minors, only pitching 7 starts for Oakland.
-In 2018, he was 7-6 with an ERA of 4.05 in 22 games (17 starts).
+Mengden would remain in the rotation for the remainder of the 2016 season, finishing with 14 starts for the A's.
+Mengden recorded 2 wins and 9 losses with 71 strikeouts in 72 innings.
+In 2017, Mengden spent the majority of the season in the minors, only making 7 starts for Oakland.
+In 2018, he was 7-6 with an ERA of 4.05 and 72 strikeouts in 22 games (17 starts).

-In 2019, he did not replicate his success as he had done the previous season, going 5-2 with an ERA of 4.83 in 13 games (9 starts).
+In 2019, Mengden did not replicate his success as he had done the previous season, going 5-2 with an ERA of 4.83 and 42 strikeouts in 13 games (9 starts).

 During the off-season, Mengden underwent two intestinal surgeries and an arthroscopic elbow surgery.
 On September 20, 2020, Mengden was designated for assignment by the Athletics.
-On October 9, 2020, Mengden elected free agency.
+On October 9, Mengden elected free agency.

 While playing for the A's he was noted for his Rollie Fingers style handlebar mustache.

 Kia Tigers

-On December 25, 2020, Mengden signed a one-year, $425K contract with the Kia Tigers of the KBO League.
-He became a free agent following the season.
+On December 25, 2020, Mengden signed a one-year, $725,000 guaranteed contract plus $275,000 possible performance incentives with the Kia Tigers of the KBO League.
+He made 21 starts for the Tigers in 2021, posting an 8-3 record and 3.60 ERA with 104 strikeouts across 120 innings pitched.
+Mengden became a free agent following the season.

 Kansas City Royals

 On March 8, 2022, Mengden signed a minor league deal with the Kansas City Royals.
 Mengden was selected to the 40-man roster on June 13 after Joel Payamps was placed on the COVID-19 injured list.
+He cleared waivers and was sent outright to the Triple–A Omaha Storm Chasers on July 2.

-He was outrighted on July 2, 2022.
-Mengden was designated for assignment on September 2.
-He elected free agency on October 6, 2022.
+On September 1, Mengden was selected back to the major league roster to make a spot start against the Chicago White Sox.
+He went 2 2/3 innings and allowed 3 runs on 5 hits with 2 strikeouts, taking the loss.
+Mengden was designated for assignment by the Royals the following day.
+He was again sent outright to Triple–A Omaha on September 4.
+He elected free agency on October 6.

+On March 29, 2023, Mengden re-signed with the Royals on a minor league deal.
+In 6 games (3 starts) for Omaha, Mengden struggled to a 7.36 ERA with 14 strikeouts across 14 2/3 innings of work.
+He was released by the Royals organization on June 27.